nightconcept/boba-site/project/boba-learn.md

 This powerful feature ensures that your documentation never becomes outdated or incorrect, guaranteeing that your examples always work as advertised.

-## Chapter 13: Handling Failures: The Result Type
+## Handling Failures: The Result Type

 In any real-world application, things can go wrong.
 A file might not exist, a network request might fail, or user input might be invalid.
 While other languages often rely on exceptions and `try...catch` blocks to handle these situations, Boba encourages a more explicit approach using the `Result` enum.
 The benefit of this approach is that using `Result` makes a function's potential for failure an honest part of its type signature, forcing the caller to acknowledge and handle potential errors at compile time.